sumukshashidhar-archive/jwt-auth-server/README.md

 # Endpoints

 ## GET /
-Returns 200 if the server is running without any errors
+Returns `status:200` and a `message` if the server is running without any errors

 ## GET /key
-Returns the public key for your verification purposes
+Returns the public key used to encrypt the current JWT.

 ## POST /register

 ```
 @params
-username - string
+username - the username / id of the device / admin - string
-password - string
+password - the password of the device / admin - string
-role - string
+role - can be admin / device - string
+creation_password - the password required to create the user - string

+@return
+status:200 if successful
 ```

-Registers a user or device with the Sigmoid Auth Service.
+Registers an admin or device with the Sigmoid Auth Service.
 Returns 200 if the registration succeeds.

 ## POST /login
 ```